zizisoft/gitlock/architecture.md

 nonce 7b2b0ca6e9515eabc2ff1bf9f58db921
 ```

-Note: All files (including those unmodified) are listed.
+Note: All files and directories (including those unmodified) are listed.
 This tag message must end with a Unix newline character.
 In this example `base64-bWVzc2FnZSBnb2VzIGhlcmU=` is the commit message, while the whole text is the tag message. `nonce` is a 128-bit random value.
 The SHA-256 value in the tag name is the digest of the tag message.

 For the first lock, there's no parent, so there should be no parent line (also no empty line after it).
 If there're 2 or more parents, write multiple parent lines (no empty lines in between).

 If the commit message is empty, the Base64 line should be `base64-`.

+From this model you can find we do allow empty directories, though Git currently prevents it.

+Git submodules (if any) are ignored.

 Tag `gitlock-001-sha256-79765cdc4e0d44c429875f2b9089139dc5d977883beea11286ab428b9ec209a8`
 -----------------------------------------------------------------------------------------